Lavinia Warner

-Lavinia Warner is a British television writer and producer.
+Lavinia Mary Warner (born 27 April 1950) is a British television writer and producer.
 She created several successful TV series in the 1980s and 1990s, all of which featured women in the leading roles.
 These included the World War II female internee drama Tenko (1981-5) for the BBC, secret agent drama Wish Me Luck (1988–90) for London Weekend Television (LWT) and the taxi-firm series Rides (1992-3), again for the BBC.
 For the latter two series she also acted as producer.
 Warner is now the CEO of Warner Sisters, an independent production company.

+Early life

+She originated from Pleasley, on the A617 road, on the Derbyshire-Nottinghamshire boundary.
+She boarded at Queen Elizabeth's Grammar School, Ashbourne, then attended the sixth form at Queen Elizabeth's Grammar School for Girls in Mansfield.
+She studied History and Psychology at Cardiff University.

 Career

-After studying history and psychology at university, Warner became a PA in the drama department at London Weekend Television (LWT), before moving on to Thames Television as a researcher, mainly on This is Your Life.
+Warner became a PA in the drama department at London Weekend Television (LWT), before moving on to Thames Television as a researcher, mainly on This is Your Life.
 After this she worked in the BBC Features, Current Affairs and Drama departments as a freelance producer and director.
 After the launch of Channel 4 in 1982, she set up her own independent production company, Warner Sisters, which initially focussed on making television programmes.
+She set up a production company with television producer Jane Wellesley, the sister of Charles Wellesley, 9th Duke of Wellington.

 In 1983 she published "Women Beyond the Wire: A Story of Prisoners of the Japanese 1942-45" which she had co-written.